wombleton/gitlaw-nz/acts/C/Climate Change Response Act 2002.md

-    (2) Every person who is convicted of an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who is convicted of an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $25,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $50,000\.

     Section 261: inserted, on 1 January 2013, by [section 100][799] of the Climate Change Response (Emissions Trading and Other Matters) Amendment Act 2012 (2012 No 89).

+    Section 261(2): amended, on 4 October 2013, by [regulation 3(1)][809] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 262 Offence for breach of confidentiality

-*   A person who knowingly contravenes [section 256][393] commits an offence and is liable on summary conviction to either or both of---
+*   A person who knowingly contravenes [section 256][393] commits an offence and is liable on conviction to either or both of---

     *   (a) imprisonment for a term not exceeding 6 months:

     *   (b) a fine not exceeding $15,000\.

     Section 262: inserted, on 1 January 2013, by [section 100][799] of the Climate Change Response (Emissions Trading and Other Matters) Amendment Act 2012 (2012 No 89).

+    Section 262: amended, on 4 October 2013, by [regulation 3(1)][809] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 263 Evasion